Adaptive Complexity Model Predictive Control: Introduction

 \begin{enumerate} \item From the templates and anchors relationship we can derive sufficient conditions which identify regions of a behavior where complex dynamics and constraints can be safely simplified without compromising stability and feasibility (i.e.\ regions where the robot is following the template model). \item Legged systems often operate in environments where these conditions are satisfied during the majority of behaviors and therefore stability and feasibility guarantees can often be retained even with simplified models. \item During behaviors in which these conditions are not met, a controller which leverages adaptive complexity online can improve performance over fixed-complexity formulations by enabling more efficient motion planning while retaining stability guarantees. \end{enumerate}

 We evaluate these hypotheses by constructing a formulation of model predictive control (MPC) that actively adapts the model complexity to the task.
 This is achieved by iteratively identifying regions of the horizon where the behavior can be safely expressed with a simpler model.
-This formulation is most efficient when the two models satisfy a relationship known as ``exact anchoring'' \cite{libby2016comparative}, and in the worst case converges to the standard all-complex MPC formulation.
+This formulation -- which we call adaptive complexity model predictive control (ACMPC) -- is most efficient when the two models satisfy a relationship known as ``exact anchoring'' \cite{libby2016comparative}, and in the worst case converges to the standard all-complex MPC formulation.
 We evaluate Hypothesis~\ref{hyp:ac:conditions} by showing that this algorithm provides formal stability and feasibility properties with respect to the complex system.
 We evaluate Hypotheses~\ref{hyp:ac:simple_frequency} and \ref{hyp:ac:controller_performance} by applying this algorithm to a quadrupedal system and conducting simulation experiments on common environments which legged platforms may encounter.
-These results show that the majority of the behaviors in these environments admit feasible simplifications and that the resulting improvement in computational efficiency enables an increase in top speed and decrease in task duration compared to a system without these reductions.
+These results show that the majority of the behaviors in these environments admit feasible simplifications and that the resulting improvement in computational efficiency enables a 55\% increase in top speed compared to a system without these reductions.
 We also show that retaining knowledge of the dynamics and constraints in the complex system expands the range of executable tasks compared to a system which uniformly applies these reductions.
 In the particular case of legged leaping, this approach enables receding horizon execution of a body-length leaping behavior while considering joint constraints, which expands the leaping ability over prior methods which do not consider these constraints.

 The organization of this paper is as follows: Section~\ref{sec:ac:related_work} covers related work in greater detail, and Section~\ref{sec:ac:preliminaries} formulates the problem and introduces notation.
 Section~\ref{sec:ac:ac_mpc} provides an overview of the algorithm, whose formal properties are explored in Section~\ref{sec:ac:theoretical_analysis}.
 This algorithm is applied to legged locomotion models in Section~\ref{sec:ac:application_to_legged_systems}, and performance for these systems is quantified in Section~\ref{sec:ac:experiments}.
 Section~\ref{sec:ac:conclusion} concludes by discussing limitations and future extensions enabled by this work.